 Cindy Pilz, Deaf Services Manager

 Cindy joined the staff of Deaf & Hear Alberta as Deaf Services Manager in September 2013.
 As the Deaf Services Manager, Cindy oversees Deaf Alberta’s ASL and Student Literacy programs.
 Cindy also educates the general public on Deaf Culture, education, and employment.

 Kathy originally joined Deaf & Hear Alberta on a maternity cover-off in July of 2011.
 Deaf & Hear Alberta was very fortunate to have her stay on a permanent basis.

 Prior to coming to Deaf & Hear Alberta, Kathy worked in customer service, and so brings her extensive set of customer service skills with her.

-Kathy is learning American Sign Language so as to be able to communicate at least the basics with Deaf community.
+Kathy is learning American Sign Language so as to be able to communicate at least the basics with the Deaf community.

 Together with her husband Tom, Kathy is busy with lots of extra-curricular activities with their two daughters.